-In addition to a resume, you may develop a CV as a way to represent your accomplishments and experiences as an academic, establishing your professional image within the field.
+In addition to a resume, you may develop a CV to represent your accomplishments and experiences as an academic, establishing your professional image within the field.

 A CV markets educational and academic backgrounds, covering areas such as teaching and research experience, publications, presentations, grants, honors and awards.